Dodman101/Dodman101/README.md

 - 👋 Hi, I’m @Dodman101
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Cyber Security & Ethical Hacking
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently learning 100 Days of Code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python projects.
 - 📫 You can reach me via email at http://scr.im/dodman

 <!---